Experience Halloween in the Hudson Valley:

 The Haunted Shanley Hotel

 The Haunted Shanley Hotel has been described as the most haunted location of the East Coast of the United States.
 Public and private ghost tours are available, and you can even spend the night here, if you dare.
+Make this year’s Halloween in the Hudson Valley the most memorable one yet!

 Legends by Candlelight Ghost Tours